google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ### Vulkan worker

-The vulkan worker is based on amber (see [amber in requirements](#amber)) to enable testing Vulkan drivers on Android, Linux, and Windows.
+The Vulkan worker is based on amber (see [amber in requirements](#amber)) to enable testing Vulkan drivers on Android, Linux, and Windows.

-> We used to ship our own legacy vulkan worker app, which is now
+> We used to ship our own legacy Vulkan worker app, which is now
 > depreciated.
 Please switch to amber.

 For Android, the Vulkan worker requires running `glsl-to-spv-worker` on a desktop machine, with